How a Tax Inspector Used Google Search To Locate the Founder of SilkRoad

 Life in prison is to send a message that this is much worse than rape or murder, for which you won't get such a harsh sentence.
 This the the worst crime.
 Defying authority!

+I assume the judge had the option to provide a lesser sentence, but if someone is willing to hire a hitman to protect his illegal business---how is he any better than a mob boss?
+Send him up the river.

+Fuck that guy, he deserves to rot.
+Not for the drugs alone, sure, but he is a piece of shit.

-Maybe the real lesson is paranoia (Score:2)
+Maybe the real lesson is paranoia (Score:3)

 Re: (Score:1)